Hit enter after type your search item

 Create tooltips based on pure CSS

-You may customize the tooltips like changing the colors, height, and width etc. by using the built-in classes.
+You may customize the tooltips like changing the colors, height, width, etc. by using the built-in classes.
 Various directions can also be set by using the specified classes while tooltip content is given by using the aria-label attribute.

 Developer’s page Download library